 Have you noticed the changing colors?
 No, not the leaves outside…the ones in the grocery store bakery and candy aisle.
-Well, most every aisle at the grocery store for that matter.
 It never fails.
-If you lose your calendar, follow the colors throughout the year and you’ll know what’s coming next.
-Red and pink in February, green in March, pastels in March or April, red, white and blue in May and July, orange in October, red, orange and gold in November and green and red in December.
-Well, at least here in the United States.
-What do we know about food coloring and kids?
+If you lose your calendar, follow the colors in the grocery store throughout the year and you’ll know what’s coming next: red and pink in February, green in March, pastels in March or April, red, white and blue in May and July, orange in October, red, orange and gold in November, and green and red in December.

 Food Coloring and Kids Don’t Equal a Good Match

-Many of the artificial food colorings and additives used in the United States are either banned or restricted in the EU.
+Many of the artificial food colorings and additives used in the United States are either banned or restricted in the European Union.
 Of any that are still used, warnings are required on labels.
-(1) Read this then I’m going to ask you a question.
+(1)

 Food Coloring Doesn’t Change the Taste

 In fact, many companies that market food in the United States with artificial food additives have different formulas for food marketed in Europe and overseas.
 This should tell you something.
-They have safer, natural alternatives from fruit and vegetable extracts instead of a petroleum-based product.
-They choose not to use them here.
-Are you ticked off yet?
+They will use safer, natural alternatives from fruit and vegetable extracts instead of a petroleum-based products in the European formulas.

-Food dye consumption per person has increased five-fold in the United States since 1955, with three dyes—Red 40, Yellow 5, and Yellow 6—accounting for 90% of the dyes used in food.
-(2) Hmmm…what else has increased dramatically since that time?
+Food dye consumption per person has increased five-fold in the United States since 1955, with three dyes—Red 40, Yellow 5, and Yellow 6—accounting for 90 percent of the dyes used in food.
+(2) Hmm…what else has increased dramatically since that time?
 What are these kids eating for breakfast before we send them off to school?
 Fruit Loops?
 Lucky Charms?
-Do you see the connection between food coloring and kids.
+Do you see the connection between food coloring and kids?
 And we wonder why they aren’t able to focus on math!

 Interestingly, it’s not just hyperactivity in kids that is a concern.
 Cancer tops the list of concerns for food colorings.
 Those artificial colors listed above are contaminated with known carcinogens.
 (3) If the idea of affecting children’s behavior isn’t concerning enough, that should be enough to make you reconsider that brightly colored bowl of candy or cereal.

-The thing is, these colors are added to trick your brain into thinking that food looks more appetizing.
-They aren’t needed.
-But if they are tricking your brain into thinking the food tastes better, what else are they doing?
-Good, organic, whole foods don’t need anything added to them.
+The thing is, these colors are added to trick your brain into thinking that food looks more appetizing, but they aren’t needed.
 Eliminate the processed food and you’ll eliminate these harmful artificial colors along with all of the damaging effects they have on the human body.
 Choose organic, whole foods instead like fruits and vegetables!
 They’re nutrient-packed, disease-fighting, and best of all they derive their bright, beautiful colors purely from nature!